amerpersonal/Tickets4Sale/README.md

 - experiment with other data structures, such as BinaryTree or similar which may be more suitable for sorting hugh data sets
 - use more optimised algorithms for sorting/searching in the process, based on the data types and structures

 To write a code more in a functional way, we may use Typelevel stack (cats.io and http4s) instead of Lightbend(Akka).
 In [CLI](https://github.com/amerpersonal/Tickets4Sale/blob/master/src/main/scala/tickets4sale/Cli.scala) I made a few tweaks on writing/reading parameters from Stdin/Stdout.
-All IO operations are lifted into Future and then for comprehension is used.
-This is insipred by cats.io and it's IO abstraction.
+Most IO operations are lifted into Future and then for comprehension is used.
+This is inspired by cats.io and it's IO abstraction.
 For example, cats has IO.printline and IO.pure abstractions which would enable us to write a similar code for CLI client out of the box.

+However, Future has some known limitations - it cannot be cancelled, it is executed as soon as it is created etc. I simply use it because I'm the most familiar with it.
+We started introducing cats.io for new services on the project.